Review

 Gameplay and features

 Spyro's platforming is largely based around the flying mechanics.
-It's about spotting how you can glide to new areas, by finding higher and higher vantage points to glide from.
-Fast paced running is required on later levels, to make speedy jumps to glide to far off places.
+It's about spotting how you can glide to new areas, by finding increasingly higher vantage points to glide from.
+Fast paced running is needed on later levels, to make speedy jumps to glide too far off places.
 Plus, there's also flying only levels, to keep Spyro veterans challenged throughout.

-I really appreciate how large they were able to make the 3D levels on a PS1, a cheeky nod to Crash Bandicoot's limited 3D, that never was gonna make Mario 64 shake in his blue pants.
+I really appreciate how large they were able to make the 3D levels on a PS1, a cheeky nod to Crash Bandicoot's limited 3D, that never was going to make Super Mario 64 shake in his blue pants.
 Although the actual visuals are upgraded, it's impressive to see how large the 3D levels were.
-Their size, layout and scale is untouched.
+Their size, layout and scale are untouched.

 Video

-The arstyle is very nicely done, and reflects this dreamy fantasy land with soft colours and cartoon shaped enemies and buildings.
+The arstyle is charming and reflects this dreamy fantasy land with soft colours and cartoon shaped enemies and buildings.
 It was a joy to revisit levels i remember from my PS1 playthrough.
 It's a very pretty game to look at and perfectly updates the sparse graphics from back in the day.

 Audio